 H.G.
 Wells is considered one of the greatest science fiction minds of modern literature, and his convincing story caused panic across America in 1938 when The Mercury Theater company updated The War of the Worlds for national radio.
 It is estimated that millions of listeners thought an actual Martian invasion of Earth was underway (though those numbers have recently fallen into question).

-“The War of the Worlds” will air in the UK on BBC sometime in the fall of 2019.
+“The War of the Worlds” premiered in the UK on BBC in the fall of 2019.
 Mammoth Screen is producing.

 There’s no word yet about a US release date, but ITV Studios Global Entertainment will be responsible for international distribution, and they have a good track record for bringing quality work to the US.
 You can sign up for our newsletter to stay up-to-date about the US release.